 A Radiographer will be able to find employment in many various radiographic settings from the major and minor hospitals to Medical Centers or Emergency Walk-In Clinics, Radiologist or Orthopedic Offices.
 The program has a high job placement rate.
 The starting pay range for a radiographer is from $15.50-$18.30 per hour in Western Michigan.

-Presently, five clinical courses are taken during the Program at one of five home affiliating hospitals.
-The Program-affiliated hospitals are:
+Presently, five clinical courses are taken during the program at one of following five program-affiliated hospitals:

 - Holland Community Hospital